 MIT researchers have just developed a new paper-based test for Zika virus.
-It demonstrates Zika virus infection within few hours.
-This test differentiates Zika virus from dengue virus.
-It is a paper-based test that contains black cartridge for detecting.
-The research is held up by scientists Harvard’s Wyss Institute.
+It demonstrates Zika virus infection within a few hours.
+This test differentiates the Zika virus from the dengue virus.
+It is a paper-based test that contains a black cartridge for detection.
+The research is held up by scientists at Harvard’s Wyss Institute.

-James Collins, lead researcher, and professor at MIT in the US said that they have a system that could be delivered and used in the sector with cheap cost and very few resources.
+James Collins, lead researcher and professor at MIT in the US, said they have a system that could be delivered and used in the sector with cheap cost and few resources.

-The Zika virus was first found in April 1947 from Rhesus Macaque monkey at Zika forest, Uganda.
+The Zika virus was first found in April 1947 in Rhesus Macaque monkeys in Zika forest, Uganda.

 Most of the infected people develop no symptoms.
-But when the symptoms have been recognizing, it found that symptoms are similar to those of Dengue and Chikungunya.
+However, when the symptoms were recognized, it was found that symptoms were similar to those of Dengue and Chikungunya.

 Currently, patients are diagnosed by medicine Zikavac.
-And tested from test known as Polymerase Chain Reaction (PCR) by testing whether the patients have antitoxin present inside their bloodstream.
-This test normally takes some days or weeks for the result and still can’t give result accurately.
+And tested a test known as Polymerase Chain Reaction (PCR) by testing whether the patients have antitoxin inside their bloodstream.
+This test normally takes some days or weeks for the result, and still can’t give the result accurately.

-How does paper-based test for Zika virus work?
+How does a paper-based test for the Zika virus work?

-The new paper-based device is based on chip based technology developed by the researcher which is previously used to detect the Ebola virus.
-Researchers implanted artificial gene network on small discs on paper.
-These gene networks are programmed to identify particular genetic sequence, which causes the paper to change color.
+The new paper-based device is based on chip-based technology developed by the researcher, previously used to detect the Ebola virus.
+Researchers implanted artificial gene networks on small discs on paper.
+These gene networks are programmed to identify particular genetic sequences, which causes the paper to change color.

-The researcher decided to apply this technique to cure Zika, after learning about Zika outbreak.
+The researcher decided to apply this technique to cure Zika after learning about the Zika outbreak.

-Collins said that they made this device within very short span of time i.e., within few weeks.
-It is relatively rapid, inexpensive Zika diagnostic platform.
+Collins said that they made this device within a very short span of time, i.e., within a few weeks.
+It is a relatively rapid, inexpensive Zika diagnostic platform.

 How was this made?

-Scientists developed sensors and equipped with the paper discs.
-It detects 24 different types of RNA sequences found in Zika viral genome, which is like that of any viruses composed of RNA instead of DNA.
-When the targeted RNA sequence is recognized, it starts a series of communication that turns the paper from yellow color to purple color.
-The changing color can be seen with naked eye.
-The researcher also demonstrated an electronic reader which makes it easier to determine the change, especially when the sensor detects more than one RNA sequence.
+Scientists developed sensors and equipped them with paper discs.
+It detects 24 types of RNA sequences found in the Zika viral genome, like any viruses composed of RNA instead of DNA.
+When the targeted RNA sequence is recognized, it starts a series of communication that turns the paper from yellow to purple.
+The changing color can be seen with the naked eye.
+The researcher also demonstrated an electronic reader, making it easier to determine the change, especially when the sensor detects more than one RNA sequence.

-Proteins, nucleic acids, and ribosomes all these basic components are important for this process.
-This can be drawn out outside living cells and drain over paper.
+Proteins, nucleic acids, and ribosomes are all important components of this process.
+This can be drawn out outside living cells and drained over paper.
 These paper discs can be stored at room temperature.
-All of these components function just they would inside a living cell after once it rehydrate.
+All of these components function just as they would inside a living cell after it rehydrates.

-Researchers also include Nucleic Acid Sequence-based Amplification (NASBA) for increasing the quantity of viral RNA in blood sample before exposing it to the sensor.
-This amplification steps takes one to two hours, increases the test’s sensitivity 1 million fold.
+Researchers also include Nucleic Acid Sequence-based Amplification (NASBA) for increasing the quantity of viral RNA in blood samples before exposing it to the sensor.
+This amplification step takes one to two hours, and increases the test’s sensitivity by 1 million fold.